Vince14Genius/IPA-Keyboard-iOS/README.md

   * actually a UIButton problem (the .system type button has a default animation)

 ## To-Do List: Features for future releases

+- [ ] Add a drag-scrolling mechanism to the bottom sections bar

+- [ ] **(if possible)** Section for recently used keys

+- [ ] Section for customized key selection & layout

+- [ ] Settings for turning specific sections on & off in the host app

+- [ ] Make host app look better using SwiftUI

 ### Other key sets